How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 - 1teaspoon coriander powder

-- 1 cup of fresh basil or 3 tablespoons dry basil leaf
+- 1 cup of fresh basil or three tablespoons of dry basil leaf

 Directions

-Add ingredients to a blender or food processor and blend till smooth.
-Add water to thin, if necessary.
+Add ingredients to a blender or food processor and blend until smooth.
+If necessary, add water to thin.

 Become fit, focused, and have more joy!